 The Seafood Trail – a night eating adventure

 We’ll buy some snacks from wandering vendors.
-Depending on who walks past, the snacks could include sliced green mango, boiled quail eggs, rice crackers and cobs of corn, as well as more exotic offerings.
+Depending on who walks past, the snacks could include sliced green mango, boiled quail eggs or rice crackers, as well as more exotic offerings.

 In most cases our tour will start in a little alley near the zoo, then adjourn to Snail Street for two more stops.

-Our progressive tapas-style street food extravaganza usually finishes the traditional Vietnamese way, with a hotpot.
+Our progressive tapas-style street food extravaganza usually includes hotpot, and a quick dessert at a local market.

 This is a tour for the adventurous.
 We will pick you up on xe om (motorbike taxis), order a range of unusual dishes and drop you back to your accommodation on xe oms.
 (We do have a scardey-cat option, though, for people who don’t want to get on the back of a motorbike and would prefer to navigate the traffic in a taxi.)